 The Department for Business, Energy and Industrial Strategy (BEIS), formally known as Business, Innovation and Skills (BIS) is tasked with developing a coherent industrial strategy for the UK post-Brexit.
 The Ornamental Horticulture Roundtable Group submitted a joint response to the consultation that was held in order to feed into the Industrial Strategy.

-The key minister of relevance to the horticulture and garden retail industry at BEIS will be Margot James MP, Minister for Small Business, Consumers and Corporate Responsibility who reports to the Secretary of State Rt Hon Greg Clark MP.
+The key minister of relevance to the horticulture and garden retail industry at BEIS is Kelly Tolhurst MP, Minister for Small Business, Consumers and Corporate Responsibility who reports to the Secretary of State Rt Hon Greg Clark MP.